-Reviewed by: Pupils and Learning Committee: March 2022
+Reviewed by: Pupils and Learning Committee: November 2023 Ratified by Full Governing Board: December 2023 Next review: November 2024

-Next review: February 2023

 Introduction

 The Federation of Westminster Special Schools caters for a wide range of special educational needs within two schools, Queen Elizabeth II Jubilee School and College Park School.
 Both schools cater for children and young people between the ages of 4 and 19 years.